alan-turing-institute/alexa-room-finder/README.md

 ## Testing with Mocha

 I've combined [mocha](https://mochajs.org/) and [lambda-local](https://www.npmjs.com/package/lambda-local) to create a practical testing package.
 In order to use it, first make sure you have the dev-dependencies of the overall repo installed - particularly `mocha` and `lambda-local`.
-Then just run `npm test` or `./node_modules/mocha/bin/mocha` from the root.
+Then just run `npm test` from the root.
 You can just use `mocha` if you have mocha installed globally.
 By default, Mocha checks that the **exact** right response is returned.
-However, I've had some trouble integrating it with lambda-local, so it may not always report the error correctly; specifically in cases where Graph API requests are made, it returns timeouts, rather than detailing the wrong response.
+However, it doesn't perfectly integrate with lambda-local, so it may not always report the error correctly; specifically in cases where Graph API requests are made, it returns timeouts, rather than detailing the wrong response.

 If you want to use my other mocha tests, you can change how testing is done by editing which tests are skipped.
 I only recommend using one of these files at a time.